jack-200/other-programs/README.md

 * **Restart**: Restarts the program as a quick way to apply any code changes and detach from using files
 * Files are processed in alphabetical order

+# web_content_downloader.py

+Simple tool to download YouTube videos as MP4 and webpages as PDF. wkhtmltopdf is needed for the later and can be downloaded from https://wkhtmltopdf.org/.
+Files are saved in same location as script.

 # Optimizations.bat

 Windows Batch File to update important Python packages, run disk cleanup, defrag C drive, repair windows image, run full Microsoft Defender Antivirus scan, and other performance-improving actions.